Locations:

 One of the reasons water is such a perfect drink for big people is that it provides the hydration your body needs without any extra calories.

 But babies need those calories.
-They need the nutrition they get from human milk and formula.
+They need the nutrition they get from breast milk and formula.
 When you give a baby water, it takes up valuable real estate in their itty-bitty belly.
 For context, a 1-month-old’s stomach is about the size of an egg.
 It fills up fast.

 “Giving babies water dilutes their calorie intake,” Dr. Buckingham clarifies.
 “Proper weight gain is such an important indication of your baby’s health in those first few months.
 We want them to be getting those calories.”